 This are our favorite Montserrat hiking paths:

+AND BONUS!
 Do you need something a more energy demanding Montserrat hiking?
-Share this post to read our last recommendation:

 Make sure to wear good walking shoes next time you visit Montserrat!